chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-meltpool/laser-meltpool.rst

 Results
 -------

-The following animation shows the temperature distribution in the simulations domain, as well the melted zone (using white lines).
+The following animation shows the temperature distribution in the simulations domain, as well the melted zone (using white contour lines at the liquidus and solidus temperatures).

 .. image:: images/laser_meltpool.gif
     :alt: temperature